promises of eternalism are revealed as lies, when the harm it does becomes impossible to overlook—you exit.

-is so wrong that you drop it frequently, in the moment—but adopt it again a minute later.
-Stances are extremely unstable, and hard to maintain for long.
-Even if you are committed to an eternalistic system (a religion, for example), you ignore its claims about meaning many times a day, when they contradict practical reality. committed
+is so wrong that you drop it frequently, in the moment—but Eternalism it again a minute later. adopt are Stances extremely unstable, and hard to maintain for long.
+Even if you are to an eternalistic system (a religion, for example), you ignore its claims about meaning many times a day, when they contradict practical reality. committed

 The specific way eternalism breaks down in a particular situation guides you into another stance, which seems to offer a solution.
 2

 relatively inaccessible, so this is difficult at first.
 Generally one is tossed from one confused stance to another, without even noticing, much less understanding.
-A first step toward accomplishing the complete stance is noticing the transitions between other stances.
+A first step toward the complete stance is noticing the transitions between other stances.
 Becoming aware of movements among stances, and what triggers them, helps you understand the emotional dynamics of each.
 Learning to recognize the promises a stance makes, and reflecting on its repeated failure to deliver, kills the allure for you—and then you can escape its grip. accomplishing Where you may go next

 stance, you may transition from it to almost any other.
 Exiting one of the more specific stances, discussed later in the book, typically can lead to only a few others.
 I’ll discuss likely exit moves for each stance in the chapter about it.
-(The schematic overview of stances also lists the most likely next stances adopted when exiting each.)
+(The confused schematic overview of stances also lists the most likely next stances adopted when exiting each.)

 From eternalism, there are three groups of stances you might move to: quasi-eternalistic stances, nihilism and quasi-nihilistic stances, and the complete stance.

-says that “mundane” purposes are meaningless, really, but insists that “eternal” purposes are ultimately meaningful.
+says that “mundane” purposes are meaningless, mission , but insists that “eternal” purposes are really meaningful.
 Such stances preserve much of the feeling-tone of eternalism.
-They are attractive when eternalism’s promises still seem generally plausible, but when its absolutism is obviously unworkable in a particular situation.
+They are attractive when eternalism’s promises still seem generally plausible, but when its absolutism is obviously unworkable in a particular situation. ultimately

 With practice, you can learn to avoid both these possibilities.
 Instead, when you notice you are in the eternalist stance—when you find yourself insisting on a

 This book aims to provide methods for deliberately moving out of wrong, dysfunctional stances into accurate, functional ones.
 Mostly, people seem unaware of the dynamics I describe, and so get pushed around helplessly, from one confused stance to the next, when difficulties arise.
 Instead, you can use moments of breakdown as openings to move on deliberately—ideally, to the complete stance.
 Troubles with meaning are valuable if you are prepared to transition and know where best to head.
 That requires understanding how all the stances work: what makes the confused ones attractive, how they inevitably fail, and why the complete stance is better.
 This takes intellectual understanding, thorough emotional familiarity, and then skill developed through repetitive practice.